 GST is 10% of the VoTI = 10% x $1200 = $120.00

 Total Duty and GST Payable $170.00

-Depth Logistics Customs Brokers are online to Customs Cargo System so this means lower Customs declaration processing fees for you compared to lodging import declarations manually yourself.
+Depth Logistics arranges customs clearance of cargo with independent licenced Customs Brokers who are online to the Customs Cargo System so this means lower Customs declaration processing fees for you compared to lodging import declarations manually yourself.
 The charges Customs levy for this are called Electronic Entry Charges(EEC).
-These charges range from $50.00 to about $194.00 depending on the value of the goods and mode of transport.
+These charges range from $50.00 to about $210.00 depending on the value of the goods and mode of transport.